The gap isn't talent. It's evidence.

 Engineers have tried to adapt software tooling to hardware contexts.
 Each attempt runs into a fundamental mismatch: software tools were designed to make code visible, not circuits.

-What Syqnal actually is
+Who Syqnal is for

 Built for atoms, not bits